'I am Antifa' professor who posted desire to hit Trump with bat resigns from post

 A college professor in Iowa who declared his support for the far-left Antifa movement and came under fire for social media post in which he expressed a desire to hit President Trump with a bat--- resigned from his post on Tuesday.

 Jeff Klinzman, an adjunct English professor at Kirkwood Community College in Cedar Rapids, resigned Tuesday.

-The school said it accepted his resignation and has an instructor who will teach Klinzman's one course this semester.
+The school said in a statement it accepted his resignation and has an instructor who will teach Klinzman's one course this semester.
+The decision to name a new instructor for Klinzman's course was based on securing a safe learning environment for students and staff, not on the professor's politics or his right to express his views, the statement said.

 IOWA PROF SAYS 'I AM ANTIFA'; ONCE POSTED DESIRE TO BASH TRUMP WITH BASEBALL BAT